Carrie Atkins in Cyprus

 Publications

 • (Atkins) Fulton, C. (2018).
 “Agents of Appropriation: Shipwrecks, Cargoes, and Entangled Networks in the Late Republican Mediterranean.”
-In Empire of Plunder: Appropriation in Roman Culture, edited by M. Loar, C. MacDonald, and D. Padilla-Peralta, 194-213.
+In Rome, Empire of Plunder: The Dynamics of Cultural Appropriation, edited by M. Loar, C. MacDonald, and D. Padilla-Peralta, 194–213.
 Cambridge: Cambridge University Press.

 • (Atkins) Fulton, C., A. Viduka, J. Hollick, A. Woods, A. Hutchison, D. Sewell, S. Manning.
 (2016).
 “Use of Photogrammetry for Non-Disturbance Underwater Survey: An Analysis of In Situ Stone Anchors.”
 Advances in Archaeological Practice 4(1): 17–30.